 Online poker sites need a network to operate on.
 Game offerings like cash tables, tournaments, and Sit & Gos are generally hosted across an entire network.
 This allows any player, across any site on that network to participate in the same games and sit at the same tables.
 Some online poker rooms choose to share a network, which gives their players access to a better selection of games, and the opportunity to win larger prizes.

-PokerStars is the only Michigan-based online poker client available right now, and as such, is the only poker network available in the state.
+For example, PokerStars operates on its own network, separate from BetMGM Poker.
 As new sites launch, so too will new poker networks.
 While PokerStars doesn’t traditionally share its network, other operators have been more inclined to do so.

 For example, in New Jersey, players on the WSOP.com platform are able to play poker against players using the 888poker platform since they share the same network.
 Similarly in NJ, PartyPoker, BetMGM Poker, and Borgata Poker share a network, and by extension, their player bases can compete against one another.
 As Michigan online poker develops there will be similar groupings.

 If you’re at all familiar with the world of online gambling, you’re probably aware of bonuses.
 Either way, here’s a quick primer: it’s in the best interest of online poker providers to offer incentives for both new and existing users.
 They get new players to the tables for the first time, and existing players to jump back in.